 The options for visitors are as varied as the terrain and throughout Guyana tourism is still developing.
 Because Guyana has never experienced the droves of tourists common to other South American countries, everything is done on a smaller, and more intimate scale here.
 Most lodges are small, family- or community-run affairs that welcome visitors as old friends.
 Expect to be called by your first name, often upon arrival, and to be remembered should you ever return.
 Tourism in Guyana is different from most places; it’s far from polished and can entail hiccups.
 Guyana is not for the fussy.
 But it’s exactly this unpolished and unpretentious tourism that creates a unique experience that often leaves visitors feeling as though they have stumbled upon a rare, nearly undiscovered tourism gem.

-Since writing the first edition of this guidebook, Guyana’s tourism industry has seen some welcome developments.
-Birders and nature enthusiasts are starting to come in greater numbers and lodges have upgraded their facilities and added new rooms, guides have received additional training, little-known Amerindian communities have opened their doors to international travellers, and tourism is being regarded as a feasible means of conserving and preserving the country’s natural riches.
+Since the second edition of this guidebook, Guyana’s tourism industry has seen some welcome developments.
+Birders, nature enthusiasts and fishermen are starting to come in greater numbers, lodges have upgraded their facilities and added new rooms, guides have received additional training, little-known Amerindian communities have opened their doors to international travellers, and tourism is being regarded as a feasible means of conserving and preserving the country’s natural riches.
 The government, through its Department of Tourism and the Guyana Tourism Authority, is supporting tourism development in all ten of Guyana’s administrative regions.
 The two main airports in Georgetown have been recently expanded, comfortable hotels are springing up in the towns and communities in the hinterland are opening their doors to tourism.

-It’s this sense of experiencing a rare natural world that I still associate with travelling in Guyana today.
+It’s this sense of experiencing a rare natural world that I myself associate with travelling in Guyana today.
 Every trip I take into the interior involves my own feeling of amazement to be so privileged to travel widely in this region, revisiting old friends and savouring the dramatic scenery and wildlife, be it a harpy eagle on a nest in Iwokrama or a giant anteater swimming in a pond in the savannahs.
 Pristine nature, rich biodiversity, endangered species and incredibly varied ecosystems are all here, and thankfully the welcoming locals see the benefits of marrying conservation with development.

 Many Amerindian communities are turning away from the wildlife trade, mining and forestry and looking at tourism as a means of bringing income to their villages while preserving their resources for future generations.
 Lodges are built, trails are cut and guides are trained, but visitors do not magically show up.

 Guyana remains a virtual unknown.
 Villages and people can’t depend on tourism without enough visitors to make it possible.
-I hope that this information will generate interest in Guyana and encourage travellers to explore this undiscovered world at the crossroads of South America and the Caribbean that receives fewer tourists in a year than Machu Picchu receives in a day.
+I hope that this updated edition of the book will generate interest in Guyana and encourage travellers to explore this undiscovered world at the crossroads of South America and the Caribbean that receives fewer tourists in a year than Machu Picchu receives in a day.

 When my wife and I moved to Guyana in 2005, we knew very little about the country.
 Before packing our bags and boxes we paged through guidebooks and searched the internet for any information that would provide a clue about what life would hold.
 Websites of local newspapers seemed obsessed with bad news and some guidebooks were less than encouraging.
 But we did come across some stunningly beautiful photographs and heard enough positive accounts to eventually decide we’d have to come to our own conclusions.

 After living in Guyana for more than a year, my job took me to the British Birdwatching Fair to market Guyana as an emerging destination for birdwatchers.
 While trying to drum up interest within the media, I spoke with Hilary Bradt.
-Magazines didn’t seem ready for an unknown destination, so I thought a book publisher was a real long shot.
-I couldn’t believe it when she told me they had long been looking for an author to write a Guyana guidebook.
-I immediately recognised that Bradt is truly a company that understands travel and the rewards of getting off the beaten path.
-And they are willing to take risks to help promote tourism in countries with very low tourism numbers.
+Most magazines didn’t seem interested in dedicating pages to an unknown destination, so I thought a book publisher was a real long shot.
+I couldn’t believe it when Hilary told me they had long been looking for an author to write a Guyana guidebook.
+I immediately recognised that Bradt is truly a company that understands travel and the rewards of getting off the beaten path, and that they are willing to take risks to help promote tourism in countries with very low tourism numbers.